DaveMielke/NBP/b2g/ui/doc/introduction.rst

 A popup is a multi-line, read-only dialog.
 Normal navigation may be performed within it.
 Dismiss it by pressing Enter.
-It's automatically dismissed if no navigation operations are performed within it for |popup time|.
+It's automatically dismissed if no navigation operations have been performed within it for |popup time|.

 Prompts
 ~~~~~~~